zama-ai/concrete/docs/execution-analysis/gpu_acceleration.md

 # GPU acceleration

 Concrete supports acceleration using one or more GPUs.

+To use this feature, you need to install a Concrete Python wheel which is built with GPU/CUDA support.
+This is **not** available on pypi.org/project/concrete-python as we only release wheels with CPU support there.
+To install a GPU/CUDA wheel, you need to install it from our [Zama public pypi repository](https://pypi.zama.ai), which can be done with the following command line:

+`pip install concrete-python  --index-url https://pypi.zama.ai/gpu`.

-In order to enable this feature, the GPU/CUDA flavor python wheel must be installed and compilation must be [configured](../guides/configure.md) using the **use_gpu** option.
+Once a GPU/CUDA flavor python wheel is installed, FHE program compilation must be [configured](../guides/configure.md) using the **use_gpu** option to enable GPU offloading.

+{% hint style="info" %}
+Our GPU wheels are built with CUDA 11.8 and should be compatible with higher versions of CUDA.
+{% endhint %}

 ## GPU execution configuration